ShizueSeira/Accenture---SAP---Material-Management/README.md

 </p>

 ### Phase 1 Personal Reflection

+> A little bit of shock as my first internship experience, so each day I take pretty seriously and take the respective times at least 3 hours a day.
+Then a matter of weeks, internship works becomes a routine that helps me lessens my nervousness.
+As well asking and checking up on my fellow delegates gives me a sign of relief, we do face challenges and struggles while cherishing the opportunity we had this time.

 > Personally I did not experience this kind of problem, I do always regularly check my accenture emails regularly weekly (and not get an inactivity status that can possibly lock out the laptop too).
 Made sure that I do not miss any requirements mentioned by the accenture HRs as well from our mentions before a mentioned deadline.

 > Configuration was a matter of following instructions, understand those clear and you can go flow smoothly to complete the config process.